 Some compressors label this as threshold, others as input.
 Whatever name it goes by, this is the level which the audio must reach before the compressor begins reducing the signal.

-The ideal threshold is the vaguest question to answer as this will vary from track to track.
-Instead, set it so that you achieve a gain reduction of 5-10dB on the loudest peaks.
+This should achieve a gain reduction of 8-12dB on the peaks.
 Note that gain reduction is achieved through a combination of the threshold/input AND ratio, so let’s get into that.

 Ratio